gnekich/graphiql/packages/graphql-language-service-server-web/README.md

 # GraphQL LSP for Web (vscode.dev)

-It is based on LSP web extension Example from Microsoft and graphiql/graphql-language-service-server
+It is based on LSP web extension Example from Microsoft and graphiql/graphql-language-service-server It combines multiple super useful packages by the GraphQL Foundation and ports them to the vscode web.

 ## Mission

-- Create GraphQL LSP Server that can be transpiled for webworker.
+- Create GraphQL LSP Server that can be transpiled for webworker
-- Create package that gives multiple useful features at once, LSP, Syntax Highlighting, Autocomplete, Error checking, Query Execution and subscription.
+- Create package that gives multiple useful features at once, LSP, Syntax Highlighting, Autocomplete, Error checking, Query Execution and Subscription
+- Compatible with Hlambda.io web console (Working in a browser, vscode.web)

 # Features